Zhang Qiang (singer): Return

 In 1996 after divorcing, Zhang returned to music.
 In the middle 1990s, the Mainland Chinese entertainment industry was starting to take off.
 Singers such as Na Ying, Sun Nan, Sun Yue and Yang Yuying were starting to make a name in the entertainment world and some famous singers such as Faye Wong, had returned to the mainland, working with local producers such as Zhang Yadong.
 Zhang reappeared with a more mature voice, with a new style and a darker image.
 Her 1996 album entitled "Let's Rock" was characterised by a Pop-Rock style and a harder sound compared to her previous works.
 It was also an important release for her because for first time in her career, all the songs were original.
 From then on, she started composing her own tracks.

 In 1997, the singer released "Lonely habits" another studio album with all the songs written by herself.
 This album discovered a new creative face of Zhang because for first time, it included sad songs.
-The most of the traks were down tempo songs very different from what she did before, showing her vocal and creative maturity as a singer.
+Most of the tracks were down tempo songs very different from what she did before, showing her vocal and creative maturity as a singer.
 She also included a promotional video for the title track of the album.

 After a short period of silence in 2001, Zhang released her 30th album.
 She was finally recognised as an important part of the Mainland Chinese Mandopop movement.
 In fact, she was invited, for first time, to perform in the CCTV studios.
 It was the first time Zhang gave a live performance for TV.

 Creatively, Zhang started experimenting with new styles such as electronic music.
 She got back to her usual cheerful style and songs that would characterise her following releases.